rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 ```

 :::tip NOTE
-Whenever a new propsal is created, a voting tree representing a snapshot of the network's voting power and delegate info is created in conjunction with the new proposal.
+Whenever a new proposal is created, a voting tree representing a snapshot of the network's voting power and delegate info is created in conjunction with the new proposal.
 This means your node's voting power won't be included in a proposal if it was raised before you initialized voting. `rocketpool pdao status` will display your node's voting power at the latest block, which may or may not be representative of your voting power on a particular proposal.
 :::

 ## Auto Initialize Vote Power